pocco81/dap-buddy.nvim/README.md

 verbosely_call_debuggers = false,
 ```

-The way you setup the settings on your config varies on whether you are using vimL for this or Lua.
+The way you setup the settings on your configuration varies on whether you are using vimL for this or Lua.

 <details>